zawzaww/android-guides/README.md

 Copyright (C) 2017-2018, Zaw Zaw

-This guides and articles are free and you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License or any version.
+This guides are free software and you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License or any version.